The Regional Jobs Committees (RJCs) are part of our plan to work with local communities through:

-Cairns Chamber of Commerce Cairnsrjc@cairnschamber.com.au
+Cairns Cairns Chamber of Commerce rjc@cairnschamber.com.au

-Greater Whitsunday Alliance (GW3) Mackaysherry@gw3.com.au
+Greater Whitsunday region Greater Whitsunday Alliance (GW3) sherry@gw3.com.au

-Redlands Coast Chamber of Commerce Redlands jobs@redlandscoastchamber.org.au
+Redlands Redlands Coast Chamber of Commerce jobs@redlandscoastchamber.org.au

-Regional Development Australia, Ipswich and West Moreton Springfieldproject@springfieldrjc.org.au
+Springfield Regional Development Australia, Ipswich and West Moreton project@springfieldrjc.org.au

 The committees identify and address workforce issues within their region/community, drive job growth and plan for the future by: